autoplot/documentation/javadoc/org/das2/qds/Slice3DataSet.md

-# org.das2.qds.Slice3DataSetreturn a rank N-1 dataset from a rank N dataset by slicing on the fourth
+# org.das2.qds.Slice3DataSet

- dimension.
+return a rank N-1 dataset from a rank N dataset by slicing on the fourth dimension.
 (Rank 4 supported.)

  plane datasets are sliced as well, when they have rank 4 or greater.

-Slice3DataSet( QDataSet ds, int index )
+# Slice3DataSet( QDataSet ds, int index )

 ***